Were Ghanaians right in choosing the septuagenarian Akufo-Addo over the sexagenarian Mahama?

 The fact though, is, the benefits of the HIPC were “unprecedented during the Kufuor’s regime from (2001-2008).

-Macroeconomic indicators began to stabilize and Ghana’s debt stock was significantly reduced by about $4 billion within that period (BOG).
+Macroeconomic indicators begun to stabilize and Ghana’s debt stock was significantly reduced by about $4 billion within that period (BOG).

 There were Rapid infrastructural developments as well as social and policy reforms.
 Ghana was then moved from an HIPC economy to a middle income economy under the Kufuor administration (Mutaka Alolo, 2012).